modgethanc/ttbp/README.md

 to use, run `~endorphant/bin/ttbp` while logged in to tilde.town

-you can also try `~endorphant/bin/ttbp-beta` for a more unstable, bleeding-edge experience.
+you can also try `~endorphant/bin/ttbp-beta` for a more colorful, but potentially volatile experience; i sometimes announce in irc or on twitter when i'm testing a new feature.

 ### writing entries